 The Large Air Tanker (LAT) can be utilised for both initial attack and retardant line building to support ground crews.
 The LAT is accompanied by a delegated fixed-wing air attack platform and Air Attack Supervisor.
 Its flexibility enables the LAT to work in both the urban interface and remote areas such as parks and forests.

-The mission of the service is to save lives and support all-hazards emergency operations by rapidly deploying and inserting the rescue capabilities of the aircraft and its personnel directly into an incident.
-If required, the RAC Rescue Helicopter can transport the rescued directly from the incident scene to the appropriate medical facility.
-The helicopters are equipped with state-of-the-art rescue aeromedical equipment and provide a vital emergency link for people in Western Australia.
+The mission of the service is to save lives and support all-hazards emergency operations 24/7 by rapidly deploying and inserting the rescue capabilities of the aircraft and personnel directly to an incident scene and if required, transport the rescued to the appropriate medical facility.